amramadan/Git-Rebasing-Tutorial/README.md

 (where 8d9cbc6a337 is the ID of the commit I choose and as you see I didn't have to write it all so you can write like ten alphanumeric characters)

-### When I ran it I faced something strange this:
+### When I ran it I faced something strange:

 ![3(1)](https://github.com/amroto/Git-Rebasing-Tutorial/blob/master/pics/3(1).png)

-So I justed followed the stated instructions to identify, who I am!!
+So I just followed the stated instructions to identify, who I am!!
 (My computer doesn't know its owner epic xD)

-But, after Identifying who I am I ran the same code again, and this is what I got:
+But, after Identifying who I am I ran the same code again, successfully:

 ![3(2)](https://github.com/amroto/Git-Rebasing-Tutorial/blob/master/pics/3(2).png)